 The best toys for brain development for your child will vary depending on their age.
-Brain boosting toys for babies help them find new ways to develop their senses.
+Brain-boosting toys for babies help them find new ways to develop their senses.
 As babies become toddlers, they can use more toys than they did when they were infants.
 You will notice that your child’s play includes make-believe and sorting objects.
 They can use some of the same toys they did as infants but in new ways.
+Read on for best developmental toys for toddlers.

 Put these brain-boosting toys for babies on your registry!